Running in Circles

 Alfanar’s catalytic role

-Alfanar provided FabricAID with $231 000 in grants, $50 000 in repayable grants and the equivalent of $46 000 of training and management support.
-We helped them with their business plan, their organisational structure, their financial projections and valuation, and their access to networks and new markets.
-Our team in Jordan helped them launch their office there.
-Our lawyers provided them pro- bono support to register in the UAE.
-Our networks in Europe provided them with unsold clothes.
-We took them on a trip to Paris and to Egypt and introduced them to peers, potential business partners and clients.
-We provided advance grant disbursements when they needed to capitalise their bank account to register in Jordan.
-We helped them relocate to a new location when their vintage shop was completely destroyed by the August 4th explosion in Beirut and we offered psychosocial support to their team.
+Alfanar has provided FabricAID $500,000 in risk capital, including grants, 0-interest repayable grants and equity investment.
+Alfanar has supplemented direct funding with $46,000 of training management support.
+They helped them with their business plan, their organisational structure, their financial projections and valuation, and their access to networks and new markets.
+They have also taken a seat on their Board of Directors to continue providing strategic oversight and support as the social enterprise grows.
+Alfanar’s team in Jordan helped them launch their office there.
+Their lawyers provided them pro-bono support to register in the UAE.
+Their networks in Europe provided them with unsold clothes.
+They took them on a trip to Paris and to Egypt and introduced them to peers, potential business partners and clients.
+They provided advance grant disbursements when FabricAID needed to capitalise their bank account to register in Jordan.
+Alfanar helped them relocate to a new location when their vintage shop was completely destroyed by the August 4th explosion in Beirut and they offered psychosocial support to their team.

 As the founder, Omar Itani, said in this video,"As a social enterprise, you feel empowered when you have such a strong and capable backbone."

 FabricAID was privileged to get the support of a few small angel investors as well as other donors who complimented Alfanar's venture philanthropy support.
-They also won around 20 awards, most notably: UN Environment Champion of the Earth Award (the highest award given to individuals under the age of 30 by the UN environment); Denis Pietton award (an award given by the french institute and the french ministry of foreign affairs for outstanding endeavors in helping fellow humans); Global Social Venture competition in 2018 (they ranked first amongst 550 startups from 60 countries).
+They also won around 20 awards, most notably: UNEP Young Champion of the Earth Award (the highest award given to individuals under the age of 30 by UNEP); Denis Pietton award (an award given by the French Institute and the French Ministry of Foreign Affairs for outstanding endeavours in helping fellow humans); Global Social Venture competition in 2018 (they ranked first amongst 550 startups from 60 countries); and the Takreem young entrepreneur award in 2021.

-In addition to the social and environmental impact that we were aiming to support FabricAID with (see below), supporting the investment-readiness of a social enterprise that has a business model which is counter-cyclical to the economic and geopolitical crises of the MENA region meant that we could demonstrate to impact investors that the social enterprise sector can offer interesting investment opportunities.
-Raising awareness on the potential of impact investing in the MENA region is crucial considering that only 2% from the $715b global impact investing market is in the MENA region (according to the GIIN 2020 Annual Impact Investor Survey) despite it being the only region in the world where poverty rates are increasing since 2014.
+In Alfanar’s opinion, raising awareness about the potential of impact investing in the MENA region is crucial considering that only 1% from the $1.164 trillion global impact investing market is in the MENA region (according to the GIIN 2022 Annual Impact Investor Survey) despite it being the only region in the world where poverty rates are increasing since 2014.

 Impact: created 120 jobs for youth (including refugees), supported more than 152.000 vulnerable individuals in accessing affordable clothing, diverted 332.000 kg of textile from landfills, reduced carbon emissions by 1.200 tons, and reduced water consumption by around 2 billion litres.

-There was also a wider benefit in that they are the first social enterprise of the Arab region to have raised this much investor funding and, for Alfanar, it was our first equity investment which now serves as a proof-of-concept for the launch of our upcoming regional impact investment fund.
+There was also a wider benefit in that they are the first social enterprise of the Arab region to have raised this much investor funding and, for Alfanar, it was their first equity investment which now serves as a proof-of-concept for the launch of their upcoming regional impact investment fund.

 Insights and learnings

-Alfanar's flexibility in terms of disbursements and reporting combined with our engaged management support made all the difference as FabricAID was "chewing more than they could swallow" and often found themselves running out of cash.
+Alfanar's flexibility in terms of disbursements and reporting combined with their engaged management support made all the difference as FabricAID was "biting off more than it could chew" and often found itself running out of cash.

-Without our catalytic capital, FabricAID would've had to either grow at a much slower pace, creating less jobs and not affording shipments of stock from Europe OR had to accept the conditions of VCs who wanted them to increase their retail prices in second-hand stores to be profitable more quickly at the expense of being affordable for vulnerable communities.
+Without Alfanar's catalytic capital, FabricAID would have had to either grow at a much slower pace, creating less jobs and not affording shipments of stock from Europe or had to accept the conditions of VCs who wanted them to increase their retail prices in second-hand stores to be profitable more quickly at the expense of being affordable to vulnerable communities.

-FabricAID's potential to grow their brands in Jordan, Lebanon and soon in Egypt (and across the MENA region) is huge as poverty rates are not bound to decrease anytime soon, leading to an increase in clients for both their second hand and barter shops.
-While on the supply side, big retail players like H&M and Lacoste are reaching out to FabricAID to give their unused stock and reduce their carbon footprint – a trend that will only increase in the coming years.
-Their success will lead others to replicate their model, not only in fashion but also toy, furniture and electronics.
-Their success will also lead to a systemic impact in encouraging impact investors to invest in SEs in MENA.
+FabricAID's potential to grow their brands in Jordan, Lebanon, soon in Egypt and eventually across the MENA region would represent a major impact contribution given that poverty rates are not bound to decrease anytime soon, leading to an increase in need among low-income clients for both their second hand and barter shops.
+Additionally, on the supply side, connecting FabricAID to major retail players who can, in turn, donate their unused stock will not only support the needs of low-income communities, but enable large retailers to reduce their carbon footprint.
+Their success will hopefully lead others to replicate their model, not only in fashion but also in toys, furniture and electronics.

-Three pieces of advice we can share based on our experience:
+Three pieces of advice Alfanar can share based on their experience: